n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 ### 1: Identifying syllables and other sequences ###

-A syllable in Bengali consists of a valid orthographic sequence that MAY be followed by a "tail" of modifier signs.
+A syllable in Bengali consists of a valid orthographic sequence that may be followed by a "tail" of modifier signs.

 > Note: The Bengali Unicode block enumerates five modifier signs,
 > "Candrabindu" (`U+0981`), "Anusvara" (`U+0982`), "Visarga"